patienceigiraneza/patienceigiraneza/README.md

 <span style="text-align: justify;">
-I am a Full Stack Developer specialized in Django, React, Rails and Flutter with 4+ years of experience in Software Engineering.
-I have a strong grip on core python and related problem solving.
-Using python I can build scalable web apps supported by big data/web scrapping with REST API functionalities.
-I am also experianced in IoT Hardware Design with Raspberry Pi, Arduino and NodeMCU and IoT Software Development with Python.
-I am an enthusiastic in Data Science, Artificial Intelligence, Machine learning, etc...
+I am a Full Stack Developer with 3+ years of experience specialising in Django, React, and DevOps.
+I have a solid foundation in software architecture, system design, and end-to-end application development, with a focus on building and deploying scalable web solutions using modern development and CI/CD practices.
   </span>
 <br><br>
 📫 You can reach me at <a href="mailto:patience@iitech.rw"> patience@iitech.rw </a>